Amit-Gupta26/BlueComm/README.md

 ## Disclam
 - This project is still under development.
 It's not yet use in production and it's not yet ready for production.
-- This project was developped to use with
+- This project was originally developped to use with HC-05 and HC-06 module.
 - item

 ## License